marygraceblair/PokeSource/README.md

 ./pokedex help
 ```

-Running all migrations against the veekun pokedex SQLite DB
+Running all migrations against the `veekun/pokedex` SQLite DB file.
 ```bash
 ./pokedex migrate
 ```

 Export the current state of the DB to CSV.
-This will save all the files under the `build/csv` folder.
+This will save all the files under the `dist/csv` folder.
 ```bash
 ./pokedex dump
 ```